jasonm23/onlisp-markdown/onlisp.md

 (defun second (x) (cadr x))
 ```

-Where a function deﬁnition meets all the conditions above, you can easily trans-
+Where a function deﬁnition meets all the conditions above, you can
-form it into an equivalent macro deﬁnition.
-Simply put a backquote in front of the
+easily transform it into an equivalent macro deﬁnition.
+Simply put a
-body and a comma in front of each symbol which occurs in the parameter list:
+backquote in front of the body and a comma in front of each symbol
+which occurs in the parameter list:

 ```
 (defmacro second (x) ‘(cadr ,x))